 Book Your Activities, Excursions and Character Meets

-When your booking window opens make sure you book the things you most want to do first.
+When your booking window opens, make sure you book the things you want to do first.
 When you can book activities depends on your Castaway Club status.
 Know which days you are in port and which excursions are available on your cruise.
-Book any adult dining and beverage tasting seminars.
+Book any adult dining and beverage-tasting seminars.
 This will also be your first chance to book time at the spa.
-If you are travelling with any 3 and under make sure to book time in the nursery.
-If you are traveling with any one 12 and under don’t forget to check out the Bibbidi Bobbidi Boutique.
+If you are travelling with any 3 and under, make sure to book time in the nursery.
+If you are travelling with anyone 12 and under, don’t forget to check out the Bibbidi Bobbidi Boutique.

-Learn more about Disney’s newest ship the Wish, how to book a reservation at the Hyperspace lounge.
+Learn more about Disney’s newest ship, the Wish, and how to book a reservation at the Hyperspace lounge.